-A HIPAA-covered entity or its agent must be able to support the CAQH CORE Connectivity Rule vC3.1.0.
+A HIPAA-covered entity or its agent must be able to support the most recent published and CAQH CORE adopted version of the CAQH CORE Connectivity Rule.

-This connectivity rule addresses usage patterns for Real Time and Batch Processing Modes, the exchange of security identifiers, and communications-level errors and acknowledgements.
+The CAQH CORE Connectivity Rule addresses usage patterns for Real Time and Batch Processing Modes, the exchange of security identifiers, and communications-level errors and acknowledgements.
 It does not attempt to define the specific content of the message payload exchanges beyond declaring the formats that must be used between entities and that security information must be sent outside of the message envelope payload.

-All HIPAA-covered entities must demonstrate the ability to implement connectivity as described in the CAQH CORE Connectivity Rule vC3.1.0.
-The CAQH CORE Connectivity Rule vC3.1.0 is designed to provide a "Safe Harbor" that application vendors, HIPAA-covered providers and HIPAA-covered health plans (or other information sources) can be assured will be supported by any trading partner.
-Supported means that the entity is capable and ready at the time of the request by a trading partner to exchange data using the CAQH CORE Connectivity Rule vC3.1.0.
+All HIPAA-covered entities must demonstrate the ability to implement connectivity as described in the CAQH CORE Connectivity Rule.
+The CAQH CORE Connectivity Rule is designed to provide a "Safe Harbor" that application vendors, HIPAA-covered providers and HIPAA-covered health plans (or other information sources) can be assured will be supported by any trading partner.
+Supported means that the entity is capable and ready at the time of the request by a trading partner to exchange data using the CAQH CORE Connectivity Rule.
 These requirements are not intended to require trading partners to remove existing connections that do not match the rule, nor are they intended to require that all trading partners must use this method for all new connections.
 CAQH CORE expects that in some technical circumstances, trading partners may agree to use different communication mechanism(s) and/or security requirements than those described by these requirements.